 A rate "lock" or "commitment" is a promise from the lender to lock in a specific interest rate and a specific number of points for you for a certain period while your application is processed.
 This keeps you from working through your whole application process and finding out at the end that the interest rate has risen higher.

-Rate lock periods can be various lengths of time, between fifteen to sixty days, with the longer ones generally costing more.
-You can get a longer period for your lock, but in choosing this option, will probably have a higher interest rate than you would with a shorter span of time
+Rate lock periods can be various lengths of time, anywhere from fifteen to sixty days, with the longer ones usually costing more.
+You can get a longer period for your lock, but in making this choice, will likely have a higher interest rate than you would with a shorter period

-There are more ways to get a reduced rate, besides going with a shorter rate lock period.
-The larger down payment you pay, the lower your interest rate will be, as you will have more equity from the beginning.
-You can pay points to improve your interest rate over the term of the loan, meaning you pay more initially.
-For many people, this makes financial sense.
+There are more ways to get a reduced rate, in addition to opting for a shorter rate lock period.
+The larger down payment you can pay, the smaller your rate will be, since you will have more equity from the start.
+You might choose to pay points to lower your rate for the life of the loan, meaning you pay more up front.
+To many people, this makes financial sense..